 Mpumalanga, the Zulu name for where the sun rises, is a province in North - Eastern South Africa bordering Mozambique and Swaziland.

 Mpumalanga is popular with tourists.
 Incredible scenery, mountain landscapes, sweeping rivers, waterfalls, misty valleys and the lowveld’s myriad game parks make the province a popular choice.
-Many activities include the big jump, mountain and quad biking, horse trails, river rafting amongst others.
+Many activities include the big swing/bungee jumping, mountain and quad biking, horse trails, river rafting amongst others.

 The diverse and special flora and fauna of the province enjoys protection in a range of nature reserves, including Kruger National Park, established in 1898 for the protection of lowveld wildlife, which is a popular destination.
 The other major tourist attractions include the Sudwala Caves, the oldest caves on earth and the Blyde River Canyon, among the world’s largest and which is known as a green canyon because of it’s subtropical foliage.